You are here

 In this section

 Current RMA Instruments

 - ICD-10-AM Codes: C25.0, C25.1, C25.2, C25.3, C25.7 or C25.8.

 This is a primary malignant neoplasm of the exocrine pancreas.
-This does not include benign neoplasms or secondary neoplasms arising from other sources.
+The SOP does not cover benign neoplasms or secondary neoplasms arising from other sources.

-The pancreas is composed of exocrine glands which supply enzymes to the gastrointestinal tract via the pancreatic ducts, but also include islands (islets) of endocrine tissue scattered through the pancreas which secrete hormones (insulin, glucagon, somatostatin) into the blood stream.
+The pancreas is composed of: exocrine glands which supply enzymes to the gastrointestinal tract via the pancreatic ducts; and, islands (islets) of endocrine tissue scattered through the pancreas, which secrete hormones (insulin, glucagon, somatostatin) into the blood stream.
 This SOP only applies to a cancer of the exocrine tissue and not the endocrine tissue.

 Confirming the diagnosis

-The relevant medical specialist is a gastroenterologist or oncologist.
+The relevant medical specialist is a gastroenterologist, general surgeon or oncologist.